thomasnield/kotlin-statistics/README.md

 # Road Map

-Before doing a Maven release, I am looking to add these operators and more:
+Before doing a Maven release, I am looking to add these operators and more.
+Please contribute any PR's with these and other ideas, and help this library grow!

 * `weightedAverage()`
 * `percentile()`